tolstovrob/tolstovrob/README.md

 **B.S. in Software Engineering, Saratov State University (Expected 2027)**

 - [**Development of a GUI for an educational platform using Svelte**](https://github.com/MergeMinds/mm-frontend)

+### 🙃 Side Quests

+In addition to my studies, I also enjoy teaching and sharing my expertise with others as member of [Developer Student Clubs](https://dsc.alivetech.org).
+I deliver lectures and work on courses, mainly focused on frontend development.

+At my free time, I enjoy playing chess, which helps me develop strategic thinking and problem-solving skills.
+I also play OTB tournaments from time to time: [my RCF rating](https://ratings.ruchess.ru/people/660811).